Maghnie/docs/engineers/analytics.md

 ## **Dew Point Alert Analysis**

 Building automation systems often have dew point alert messages which identify the possibility of unwanted condensation taking place in rooms.
-If the dew point alert message is active for any amount of time during the period of analysis, a recommendation is made to the user since rooms condensation in rooms can be damaging.
+If the dew point alert message is active for any amount of time during the period of analysis, a recommendation is made to the user since condensation in rooms can be damaging.
 Furthermore, if the temperature and relative humidity of the room are known, the _DewPointAlertAnalysis_ calculates the risk of condensation and takes these into account in the evaluation.
 The _DewPointAlertAnalysis_ is recommended for any room with an existing dew point alert signal or with temperature and relative humidity sensors.

 {% tabs %}
 {% tab title="Summary" %}